devsoc-unsw/circles/README.md

 You can find a live build of Circles at [https://circles.csesoc.app](https://circles.csesoc.app/).

 # Our team
-- we are a team that is part of CSESoc projects!
+- We are a team that is part of CSESoc Projects!
 - Also, special thanks to
     - James Ji, Vincent Xiao, Hayes Choy - for being the first team to work on and inspire Circles :)

+[for further development documentation, a linktree to our jira boards and more!] (https://compclub.atlassian.net/wiki/spaces/C/pages/1664385928/About+Circles)